terrelsa13/MUMC/README.md

 There are many possible combinations!

 ## Step 4: You Are Probably Thinking, "This Is Easy!".
 Yes It Is, BUT...
-### Objective - Educate you on the dangers of ill-thought-out filters.
+### Objective - Educate you on the dangers of ill-thought-out Filter Statements.
-You are SOLEY RESPONSIBLE if you misconfigure your Filter Statement and delete large portions of your library.
+You are **SOLEY RESPONSIBLE** if you misconfigure your Filter Statement and delete large portions of your library.
 I recommend staying in dry-run mode until you are certain things are working exactly as you want them to.
-#### !!!DANGEROUS!!!
-Filter Examples Below !BEWARE!
+#### !!!DANGEROUS Filter Examples Below BEWARE!!!
 What you **_NEVER_** want to do is to set ```*_condition='created'``` and ```*_condition_days=TO_SOME_LOW_NUMBER```.
 Doing this WILL delete MOST if not ALL of your library.